LoopKit/loopdocs/docs/version/development.md

 ## Updates in dev

-This section is an early look at what has been added to dev since Loop 3.2.2 was released and will probably be in Loop 3.4.
-After the release, this content will be moved to the appropriate documentation section with the links below updated to the final location.
+This section is an early look at major features added to dev since Loop 3.4 was released.

+Right now it is empty.

+## Updates from 3.2.2 to 3.4.0

+This section is the old [Updates in dev](development.md#updates-in-dev) repurposed with links to documentation for new features added after Loop 3.2.2 was released that were added to Loop 3.4.

 * [Support for Libre Sensors](#support-for-libre-sensors)
 * [Modified Simulator Interface](#modified-simulator-interface)